e-tinkers/d3-dashboard-gauge/README.md

 ## Demo

-Click on the image above to see the YouTube video for the demonstration or click [this link]() to see the live demonstration.
+Click on the image above to see the YouTube video demo or click [this link](https://e-tinkers.github.io/d3-dashboard-gauge/) to see the live demonstration.

 ## License
 This repository is licensed under MIT License.